hashicorp-education/learn-vault-openldap-ssh/README.md

     policies             ["root"]
     ```

-Now that you authenticated with the root token, continue with the secrets engine configuration.
+Now that you authenticated with the root token, continue with secrets engine configuration.

-> ***NOTE:** This guide uses the initial root token for all Vault operations solely for convenience and simplicity.
+> ***NOTE:** This lab uses the initial root token for all Vault operations solely for convenience and simplicity.
 In production use, Vault you should guard root tokens, and not generally use them.
 Refer to the [Root Tokens](https://master--vault-www.netlify.com/docs/concepts/tokens/#root-tokens) documentation to learn more.

 #### Enable and configure LDAP Secrets Engine

-1. First, use `vault secrets enable` to enable the secrets engine.
+1. Enable the LDAP secrets engine.

     ```shell
     vault secrets enable ldap